hyperledger-labs/fabric-smart-client/samples/fabric/iou/README.md

 }

 func (i *CreateIOUView) Call(context view.Context) (interface{}, error) {
+    // use default identities if not specified if i.Lender.IsNone() {
+        i.Lender = view2.GetIdentityProvider(context).Identity("lender")
+    }
+    if i.Approver.IsNone() {
+        i.Approver = view2.GetIdentityProvider(context).Identity("approver")
+    }

     // As a first step operation, the borrower contacts the lender's FSC node
 	// to exchange the identities to use to assign ownership of the freshly created IOU state. borrower, lender, err := state.ExchangeRecipientIdentities(context, i.Lender)
 	assert.NoError(err, "failed exchanging recipient identity")